The major exhibitions

 Realism movements of the 1920s and 1930s in Europe

-European Realities is the first exhibition to bring together the realism movements of the 1920s and 1930s as a pan-European movement.
+European Realities brings together the realism movements of the 1920s and 1930s as a pan-European movement in one exhibition for the first time.
 A world that had come apart at the seams found its artistic expression in an art that emphasised reality.

 Sun seeker!

 In GDR times, "Wismut" mined weapons-grade uranium for the Soviet Union - and collected fine art on a grand scale.
-In Zwickau, at an authentic site of Wismut's history, Sonnensucher! presents the most extensive art collection of a GDR company.
+In Zwickau, at an authentic site of Wismut history, Sonnensucher! is exhibiting the most extensive art collection of a GDR company.

 Edvard Munch.
 Fear